 Naples.
-Tourist was hit by a moped while crossing calmly on the pedestrian crossing on via Nuova Marina.
-The accident, which occurred on the evening of October 28, has brought the spotlight back on the dangers of this artery, already the scene of numerous road tragedies.
+A tourist was struck by a moped while calmly crossing the pedestrian crossing on Via Nuova Marina.
+The accident, which occurred on the evening of October 28th, has once again highlighted the dangers of this thoroughfare, already the scene of numerous road tragedies.

-A few weeks ago, right at this same spot, Valeria Vertaglio, a 42-year-old woman, lost her life after being hit by a car while taking her children to school.
-Her tragic death had deeply shocked the Neapolitan community, but apparently the lesson was not enough.
+A few weeks ago, on this very spot, Valeria Vertaglio, a 42-year-old woman, lost her life after being hit by a car while driving her children to school.
+Her tragic death had profoundly shocked the Neapolitan community, but apparently the lesson wasn't enough.

-The incident has sparked indignation among citizens, tired of helplessly watching these continuous tragedies.
+The incident has sparked outrage among citizens, tired of watching these constant tragedies unfold helplessly.
 Deputy Francesco Emilio Borrelli, always at the forefront of the fight for road safety, went to the scene of the accident to express his solidarity with the victim and to denounce the unacceptable situation.

-“We cannot continue like this,” Borrelli said.
-“Urgent intervention by the institutions is needed to make our streets safer.
-We cannot allow more innocent people to lose their lives because of the folly of a few.”
+"We can't continue like this," Borrelli declared.
+"Urgent intervention by the institutions is needed to make our streets safer.
+We cannot allow more innocent people to lose their lives due to the folly of a few."

 The Neapolitan community gathers around the family of the injured tourist and mourns the loss of Valeria Vertaglio, hoping that this latest tragedy can finally shake consciences and lead to concrete change.